 Microchipping (for dogs) and sterilization are not negotiable and if the potential owner does not wish to comply with these two requirements, he or she will not be allowed to adopt from Animal Care and Control.

-4. All owners must prove that they have the means to properly care for their
+4. All owners must have the means to properly care for their

 Your pet must be safely confined and have adequate food, water and shelter.